younata/coz-e/src/build_log/chapter_4.md

 My second attempt was much more successful.
 I didn't bother with the router at all, and cut the fiberglass with an oscillating tool.
 I used a belt sander for final shaping, and it came out quite well.

-At this point, both forward landing gear bulkheads should only be glassed with 2 layers of BID and a layer of UNI (horizontally).
-While the lower forward landing gear bulkhead will only ever have those 3 layers (or at least, the extra layers are added when it's joined with the upper version in chapter 6), the upper forward landing gear bulkhead will later have some additional reinforcement layups.
-These will be added in chapter 6.
-In my first version of the upper forward landing gear bulkhead, I made the mistake of adding the reinforcement layups while building the initial part.
-That and other mistakes (not applying the horizontal layer of UNI to the vertical sides of the part, the 45° edges delaminated from the foam during cure) led me to conclude that I should redo the upper forward landing gear bulkhead.
-Don't make the same mistake I did.
+At this point, the forward and upper landing gear bulkheads should only be glassed with 2 layers of BID and a layer of UNI (horizontally).
+Later in Chapter 6, the forward and upper landing gear bulkheads will be joined together with some additional reinforcement layups.
+In my first version of the upper landing gear bulkhead, I made the mistake of adding the reinforcement layups while building the initial part.
+That and other mistakes (not applying the horizontal layer of UNI to the vertical sides of the part, the 45° edges delaminated from the foam during cure) led me to conclude that I should redo the upper landing gear bulkhead.
+Don't make the same mistake I did, double check your fiberglass.

-However, my lower forward landing gear bulkhead was built with the 3 layers as described in the plans.
-One side cured well, and the other side is currently curing.
+However, my lower landing gear bulkhead was built with the 3 layers as described in the plans.
+Unfortunately, I rejected this part after curing both sides because I accidentally used the wrong kind of fiberglass.

-Unlike the forward bulkheads, the aft landing gear bulkhead does receive side reinforcement layers at this stage.
-Additionally, the entire bulkhead is covered in 2 layers of BID and 2 layers of horizontal UNI.
-The reinforcement layers for the aft bulkhead are 8 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the forward side, and 3 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the aft side.

 ---

 On 2022-09-11, I discovered that some replacement BID I had switched over to in August was actually UNI.
 This mistake was due to blindly trusting that the BID I had ordered was actually BID, without verifying that.
-Once I realized this mistake, I went through my build footage to check which parts were affected, and to my relief, it was really only the lower forward landing gear bulkhead (the other parts I had used the not-BID for were either rejected, or were the stiffener ribs on the instrument panel, which I don't think will be an issue).
+Once I realized this mistake, I went through my build footage to check which parts were affected, and to my relief, it was really only the forward landing gear bulkhead (the other parts I had used the not-BID for were either rejected, or were the stiffener ribs on the instrument panel, which I don't think will be an issue).
 I marked that part as not-for-flight, ordered new foam and fiberglass, and made a note to check that in the future the fiberglass I receive is actually I actually ordered.
 Once the new fiberglass came, I did verify that it was actually BID, and that the fibers were running as they should be.

+---

+Unlike the forward bulkheads, the aft landing gear bulkhead does receive side reinforcement layers at this stage.
+Additionally, the entire bulkhead is covered in 2 layers of BID and 2 layers of horizontal UNI.
+The reinforcement layers for the aft bulkhead are 8 layers of UNI (vertically skewed, aligned with the inside edges) on each outer edge of the forward side, and 3 layers of UNI (vertically skewed, aligned with the inside slant) on each outer edge of the aft side.

+At this stage, the aft face of the aft landing gear bulkhead has been glassed, and I'm awaiting a full cure before I glass the forward face.

 ## Firewall

-Status: Temporary firewall complete, awaiting alodyne for the permanent firewall.
+Status: Temporary firewall complete, awaiting glassing the permanent firewall.

 I have built a temporary firewall, and I have also made the cuts for the permanent firewall.
-I'm putting off glassing them because I decided to alodyne the aluminum parts prior to inserting them into the firewall.
-Which I'm still waiting for that to arrive.

 Temporary firewall, cut from a large 4x8 sheet of 1/8 inch birch ply I got from a big box store.
 It's terrible wood, but that doesn't matter because it's not going to fly.
 ![The temporary firewall](/assets/images/build_log/chapter_4/temporary_firewall.jpg)